 The Justice Centre has filed a petition with the Supreme Court of British Columbia on behalf of a local church, after the City of New Westminster cancelled the church’s booking to host a conference at the City-owned Anvil Centre.
 Grace Chapel is a parish of the Redeemed Christian Church of God, located in downtown New Westminster.

 A northern Ontario couple has filed a court application against Simcoe Muskoka Child, Youth and Family Services (“Child Services”) over its decision to reject their application to become foster parents.
 In November 2017, the couple “A.

 BCM International v.
 Canada

-A registered charity running summer camps for youth has filed court applications (1, 2) against the federal government after the charity’s applications for 2019 Canada Summer Jobs grants were denied.
-BCM (Canada) International runs Mount Traber Bible Camp & Retreat Centre located northeast of Halifax and Mill Stream Bible Camp & Retreat Centre, is located near Peterborough, Ontario.
+A registered charity running summer camps for youth has filed court applications against the federal government after the charity’s applications for a 2019 Canada Summer Jobs grants was denied.
+BCM (Canada) International runs Mill Stream Bible Camp & Retreat Centre, located near Peterborough, Ontario.

 Servatius v.
 School District 70 (Alberni)

 In September of 2015, Candice Servatius received a letter from the principal of John Howitt Elementary School (JHES) in Port Alberni, BC, where her two children attend.
 The letter informed parents that JHES would be hosting a “Traditional Nuu-chah-nulth Classroom/Student Cleansing” performed by a “Nuu-chah-nulth Member” in the school’s classrooms.